9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 Although it may seem a specious distinction, the needs of a bike tourer are a bit different from those of a backpacker or hiker.
 First of all, the bicycle traveler usually has more gear, spares, tools etcetera add up to the bulk.
 So, an ideal bike touring tent should have large vestibules for gear storage.

-Besides that, when bike touring you use your tent more.
-Your tent will be your home for most of your trip, especially if it is going to last a while, so you’ll want a comfortable and reliable home to live in.
-Adding a few hundred grams in exchange for a bigger and stronger tent might be a good choice in my opinion.
+Besides that, when bike touring, you use your tent more.
+Your tent will be your home for most of your trip, especially if it is going to last a while, so you’ll want a comfortable, reliable place to live.
+Adding a few hundred grams in exchange for a bigger and stronger tent might be a good choice, in my opinion.

-Backpackers tents, on the other hand, should ideally be ultralight and small when packed.
-The weight of your tent will be on your shoulders instead of a bike rack, and shouldn’t take too much space in your single piece of luggage, your backpack indeed.
+Backpacker tents, on the other hand, should ideally be ultralight and small when packed.
+The weight of your tent will be on your shoulders instead of a bike rack, and shouldn’t take too much space in your single piece of luggage, your backpack, indeed.

 Climate: 3-Season Tents VS 4-Season Tents

-Although the quality, design, and materials of a tent make some difference in cold weather, make no mistake, what really keeps you warm during freezing camping nights is your sleeping bag (and your companion if you have any).
+Although the quality, design, and materials of a tent make a difference in cold weather, make no mistake: what really keeps you warm during freezing camping nights is your sleeping bag (and your companion, if you have one).

-3-season tents are lighter and usually provide higher ventilation, if you plan to camp in really hot weather you’ll faint and be covered in sweat inside a 4-seasons tent.
+3-season tents are lighter and usually provide higher ventilation.
+If you plan to camp in really hot weather, you’ll feel faint and be covered in sweat inside a 4-season tent.

-But not all is bad about 4-season tents, if your average night temperatures are below 15°C, a 4-seasons will just provide a comfortable sleeping environment, without you needing to wear too many clothes.
+But not all is bad about 4-season tents, if your average night temperatures are below 15°C, a 4-season tent will just provide a comfortable sleeping environment, without you needing to wear too many clothes.

 Check our full guide